Hi, I’m George Rodafinos

 For several Summers I practiced my technique at a holiday resort.
 The laid back attitude of people in their vacation brought some fast little therapeutic miracles.
 The fame of the Functional Muscle Manipulation was spreading abroad.
 There were vacationers that read reviews about my technique on European vacation forums and would plan their vacation to the specific resort to try my therapy.

-My clients were so impressed with their results that I would be invited to 5 or 6 different countries every year to give them some more treatment.
+My clients were so impressed with their results that I would be invited to 5 or 6 cities in different countries every year to give them some more treatment.
 Out of those I accepted an invitation to Germany and another to Riyadh, S. Arabia, where I treated a princess.

 The most watched TV show in Cyprus invited me to a two-hour presentation of me and my technique.
 Their viewers’ response was so intense that the show asked me on the air to start a practice in Cyprus.